katrintirok/sql-environmental-lesson/_episodes/01-sql-basic-queries.md

 ### Unique values

-If we want only the unique values so that we can quickly see what species have been sampled we use `DISTINCT`
+If we want only the unique values so that we can quickly see what raingauges have been sampled we use `DISTINCT`

     SELECT DISTINCT raingauges_id